PSLmodels/OG-UK/docs/book/content/contributing/contributor_guide.md

     ```
 7. From the GitHub.com user interface, [open a pull request](https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request).

 8. When you open a GitHub pull request, a code coverage report will be automatically generated.
 If your branch adds new code that is not tested, the code coverage percent will decline and the number of untested statements ("misses" in the report) will increase.
 If this happens, you need to add to your branch one or more tests of your newly added code.
-Add tests so that the number of untested statements is the same as it is on the master branch.
+Add tests so that the number of untested statements is the same as it is on the main branch.

 (Sec_SimpleUsage)=